Marco Polo Apartments

 No analysis available

-The remarks explicitly provide a recurring parking rental amount of $90 per month.
-This appears multiple times and is consistent across listings.
-I treated this as the monthly parking fee because it is the only specific parking charge mentioned.
+The public remarks explicitly identify a recurring parking rental fee of $90 per month for additional stalls.
+This appears multiple times and is the clearest parking cost mentioned.

 No analysis available